awslabs/dgl-lifesci/examples/property_prediction/pubchem_aromaticity/README.md

 ### Training and Evaluation

+We currently only support AttentiveFP [1] for this dataset.
 To train from scratch, run

 ```bash
 python main.py